m-dadej/m-dadej.github.io/_pages/cv.md

 Education
 ======
+* Phd, Analytics in Economics, University of Brescia, 2021 - currently
+  - With research area on methods and models in finance.
 * M.S. in Economics, University of Gdańsk, 2020
   - Thesis: Default risk valuation of consulting firms.
 * M.S.
 In Economics, University of Pisa, 2020